-Andrew Shutter’s practice focuses on the origination and restructuring of international debt and equity financing transactions.
+Andrew Shutter’s practice focuses on the origination and restructuring of international financing transactions.

 Andrew joined the firm in 1997 and became a partner in 2001.
 Prior to joining Cleary, he worked in the Madrid and London offices of Clifford Chance.

 ArcelorMittal in numerous transactions, including the current $7 billion syndicated bridge loan related to the acquisition of Essar Steel of India, and in its $5.5 billion revolving credit facility.

 The Hellenic Republic in a €3 billion new notes offering and switch and tender offer.